History of Spokane River’s instream flow rule

-Unfortunately, a review requested by the Ecology has been accepted by the Washington State Supreme Court.
+A review requested by the Ecology was accepted by the Washington State Supreme Court.
 The case was argued via Zoom on May 14th 2020.
 We are now waiting for a ruling.
 We will continue to fight for an instream flow rule that protects the Spokane River and its users.
 You can view the proceedings below.

 August 6th 2020 Washington State Supreme Court ruling